garazdawi/erlang.github.io/_posts/2019-5-13-OTP-22-Highlights.md

 # Write concurrency in `ordered_sets`

-[PR1952](https://github.com/erlang/otp/pull/1952) contributed by Kjell Winblad from Uppsala University makes it possible to do updated in parallel on `ets` tables of the type `ordered_set`.
+[PR1952](https://github.com/erlang/otp/pull/1952) contributed by Kjell Winblad from Uppsala University makes it possible to do updates in parallel on `ets` tables of the type `ordered_set`.
 This has greatly increased the scalability of such ets tables that are the base for many applications, for instance, [pg2](http://erlang.org/doc/man/pg2.html) and the default [ssl session cache](http://erlang.org/doc/man/ssl_session_cache_api.html).